-With everything becoming more cloudified, things can get a little more complicated.
+With everything becoming more cloudified, things can get a little more complicated when you need to Govern Azure.
 That is especially so for networking, even more so if you’re using hybrid networking and connecting your cloud networks to your on-premises networks, either through Site-to-Site (S2S) VPN, or ExpressRoute.

 If you’re responsible for the network, you want to maintain control.